Why should you collect consent to cookies?

 If the user declines, your cookie consent solution should prevent cookies from being stored.

-How do you obtain a valid consent to cookies?
+How do you collect a GDPR consent to cookies?

 It’s actually not that difficult.